 Sometimes a new spin on the basics of excellent marketing are just what your next campaign needs to increase its impact.

 Dana-Farber Brigham & Women’s Cancer Center built a campaign around the powerful slogan “Right now you may have cancer.
 But what your cancer doesn’t know is — You Have Us.”

 This slogan was supported by a series of short and shareable videos, and supported by a robust social media campaign using the hashtag #YouHaveUs.

-The You Have Us healthcare campaign also demonstrates that campaigns don’t have to be confined to several weeks or even a year.
-After the campaign’s official end, the Dana-Farber team retained the domain and folded the campaign’s powerful message as a service directory: https://www.youhaveus.org/.
+The You Have Us campaign also demonstrates that campaigns don’t have to be confined to several weeks or even a year.
+After the content marketing campaign’s official end, the Dana-Farber team retained the domain and folded their healthcare digital marketing campaign’s powerful message into a service directory, https://www.youhaveus.org/.
 This illustrates another thing we like about great content marketing: quality content can last a very long time, often continuing to deliver value years beyond original launch.

 Podcasts: The Cleveland Clinic

-Podcasts and audio content are no longer a long-shot channel for marketers.
-In fact, 51% of the US population (over 165 million people) report having listened to a podcast.
+Podcasts and audio content are no longer a longshot channel for marketers.
+In fact, podcast industry studies project 424.2 million people will listen to podcasts worldwide this year.

 Multiple podcasts with cohesive branding offer listeners opportunities to tailor the content they consume to their specific interests and challenges.
 The multiple shows Cleveland Clinic produces also expand the range of experts they have the opportunity to elevate as thought leaders.

 Creative Social Media: Worldwide Breast Cancer